Samantha Leshnak Murphy

-Samantha Leshnak Murphy (born April 21, 1997) is an American professional soccer player who plays as a goalkeeper for Damallsvenskan club FC Rosengård.
-She played college soccer for the North Carolina Tar Heels and previously played professionally in the National Women's Soccer League (NWSL) for North Carolina Courage, in the Besta deild kvenna for Keflavík ÍF, in the Damallsvenskan for Piteå IF and in the USL Super League for Carolina Ascent.
+Samantha Leshnak Murphy (born April 21, 1997) is an American professional soccer player who plays as a goalkeeper for Campeonato Nacional Feminino club Braga.
+She played college soccer for the North Carolina Tar Heels and previously played professionally in the National Women's Soccer League (NWSL) for North Carolina Courage, in the Besta deild kvenna for Keflavík ÍF, in the Damallsvenskan for Piteå IF and FC Rosengård, and in the USL Super League for Carolina Ascent.

 College career

 As a sophomore in 2016, Murphy served as the backup goalkeeper, appearing in just four games.

 In her junior year, Murphy became the only scholarship goalkeeper on the roster, starting all 22 games.

 During her senior season, Murphy was UNC’s starting goalkeeper and set a program record with a 1,119-minute scoreless streak.
 She finished with a 14-1-1 record with six solo shutouts.
 In the NCAA quarterfinals against UCLA, she made crucial penalty shootout saves, becoming just the third Tar Heel goalkeeper in history to win a shootout.